C4lopsitta/cat-docs/Writerside/topics/Database-Structure.md

 # Database Structure
 Entity-Relationship diagram for the database in the API.
+Please note that this document is subject to updates when the Analyst gives us updates on the project strucutre.
 ```mermaid
 erDiagram